-Course: None

-Course Description: Chorus

-is a great opportunity for

-new and experienced singers to mix in a large choral

-environment.
-You may have

-the opportunity to sing with

-the high school chorus.

-Course Highlights: Chorus

-participates in several major

-concerts throughout the

-year and may have the

-opportunity to be involved in the spring trip.
+Course Description: Chorus is a great opportunity for new and experienced singers to mix in a large choral environment.
+You may have the opportunity to sing with the high school chorus.
+Course Highlights: Chorus participates in several major concerts throughout the year and may have the opportunity to be involved in the spring trip.
 Benefits: Students who take this class will gain confidence in singing and meet a new group of friends with a shared interest.
-They will have excellent preparation for the high school ensembles and a solid understanding of vocal technique, music reading, and sight-singing.
+They will have excellent preparation for the high school ensembles and a solid understanding of vocal technique, music reading, and sightlearn trust and teamwork within a musical environments: There are few homework assignments; most work is done in class.

 A word from the teacher: Chorus is a wonderful singing experience for both 7th and 8th graders!
-Students will learn trust and teamwork within a musical environments: There are few homework assignments; most work is done in class.
+Students will